Advancing Innovation in Rare Metal Applications and Technologies

 Abstract

 Almost every technology essential to contemporary industry is based on rare metals.
-The permanent magnets at the heart of wind turbines and electric cars are powered by neodymium and dysprosium, aerospace components are strengthened by tungsten, and tantalum guarantees the dependability of sophisticated electronics and medical implants.
+The permanent magnets at the heart of wind turbines and electric vehicles are powered by neodymium and dysprosium, aerospace components are strengthened by tungsten, and tantalum guarantees the dependability of sophisticated electronics and medical implants.
 However, the unsustainable environmental impact of conventional mining and refining, as well as supply chains that are highly concentrated in a small number of nations, present two concurrent challenges for these irreplaceable materials.

 With an emphasis on recovering rare earth elements (REEs), particularly neodymium, from used computer hard drives, this project offers a sustainable route through "urban mining."
 The process recovers high-purity REE oxides with significantly lower emissions than traditional mining by combining thermal demagnetisation, selective mechanical separation, and bio-inspired chemical extraction.

 By turning electronic waste into a dependable feedstock for upcoming technologies, this innovation positions urban mining as both an industrial resource strategy and a recycling strategy.
-This strategy would secure the rare metals needed to drive innovation in the coming century while strengthening advanced manufacturing and minimising environmental harm for the UK and its allies around the world.
+This approach would secure the rare metals needed to drive innovation in the coming century while strengthening advanced manufacturing and minimising environmental harm for the UK and its allies around the world.

 1. Introduction